kfahn22/zentangles/README.md

   }
   ```

+  The dictionary contains the link to the grid image, and the shapes associated with each grid location r value.
+Each of the shape dictionaries contain the necessary shape parameters.
+The dictionary also contains additional data to control the angle and placement of the shapes within the grid location.
+In some cases, the zentangle looks best with the different shape rotations depending on the position of the location on the canvas (fish, butterfly).
+The variables "splitX" and "splitY" determine where the angles change.
+The variable "repeat" determines how many times the shape is rendered with the the grid location.
+Lastly, "translate" determines whether the shape is drawn at the center of the grid spot or randomly offset by some small delta.

- The dataArray function receives the image and the array of shapes (with shape parameters) associated with the image.
+ The dataArray function receives the image and the array of shapes (with shape data) associated with the image.
 Depending on the r value of a square in the grid, the corresponding shape is added to the dataArray for a given [i,j] location in the grid.
 For example, if r value of the the square was 0, the assigned shape might be the kiss curve.
 While it would be possible to expand beyond 4 colors, for simplicity sake that is all I am using.

 ```JavaScript
 function dataArray(img, shapes) {